 5.2.2 Process and Documentation Requirements

-Applicants must provide supporting documentation to demonstrate good cause for approval of the delay based on one or more of the eligibility criteria.
+Applicants must provide supporting documentation to demonstrate good cause for approval of the delay based on one or more of the eligibility circumstances.

 *See the Guidebook for examples of acceptable documentation.

-Demonstrate how the circumstances of the applicable eligibility criteria make it practically infeasible for the building to meet the energy performance requirements during the Compliance Cycle.
+Demonstrate how the applicable eligibility circumstances makes it practically infeasible for the building to meet the energy performance requirements during the Compliance Cycle.
 DOEE decides practical infeasibility based on the evidence submitted and will consider whether there are circumstances beyond the control of the building owner that:

 - would impose a significant burden on the building’s ability to meet the energy performance requirements during the Compliance Cycle, OR